JustasB/OlfactoryBulb/docs-source/recreating.rst

 Recreating the Model
 *********************************************

 The model was created in stages: cell models, network models, odor input, LFP output, simulations, and experiments.
+While these stages are described in the `dissertation <https://repository.asu.edu/attachments/223567/content/Birgiolas_asu_0010E_19503.pdf>`_, the sections below describe technical details and include links to specific files, tools, and resources.
+The sections are organized in a chronological order, which can be followed to re-create this or a similar model.

 ==========================================================================================================================
 Mitral, tufted, and granule cell morphologies cleaned, morphology metrics computed, and representative morphologies chosen